- About Us

 Nicola represented a Local Authority in a case which involved the determination of whether pig arcs required planning permission.
 It raised difficult issues as to the consideration of applications for planning permission where the application focused on the need to consider the cumulative impact of granting planning permission with an allegedly existing unlawful use of land.
 It also had to address the meaning of “intensive livestock installation” in the relevant European Directive.
 The Court’s finding has been subject to some critical commentary.

-Instructed as a Junior by the South Downs National Park Authority in a major Public Inquiry into a proposal to build a free boarding school at the former at St Cuthman’s School in Stedham, West Sussex.
+She was instructed as Junior Counsel by the South Downs National Park Authority in a major Public Inquiry into a proposal to build a free boarding school at the former at St Cuthman’s School in Stedham, West Sussex.
 The application was for a weekly boarding school in a Grade II Listed Building to support the existing Durand Primary Academy in the London Borough of Hackney.
 In accordance with section 116 of the National Planning Policy Framework, there was a significant presumption against major development in National Parks.
 It was the National Park Authorities’ case that the Applicant had failed to demonstrate that there was no scope to meet the need outside the South Downs National Park.
 Further, significant harm would be caused to the landscape character of the site and the area from the extent, scale and nature of the proposals both in use and whilst under construction and the extension would have a detrimental effect on the Listed Building.

 Oil and Gas